 Defines a common output directory so that all subsequent output file names are to be saved in the defined output directory.
 Only unqualified output file names will be saved to the output directory.
 Fully qualified path names for output files will override this command.

-output_dir "E:/user/stevedb/My Maps/Die Attach 1"
+output_dir "E:\users\stevedb\My Maps\Die Attach 1"

 Open a Wafer Map with Format

-This directive tells the program to open a particular wafer map file; it is generally necessary to also identify the wafer map's format.
+This directive tells the program to open a particular wafer map file; it is necessary to also identify the wafer map's format.

 open "c:\user\Steve DB\Map Files\Sep 29, 2020\A5004210.txt" format E5-1296